-BHO - Behavioral Health Organization
+- BHO Behavioral Health Organization

-CFS - Center for Forensic Services
+- CFS Center for Forensic Services

-CBT - Cognitive Behavioral Therapy
+- CBT Cognitive Behavioral Therapy

-Competency restoration - The process of helping a person regain or achieve the capacity to assist an attorney in their defense.
+Competency restoration - The process of helping a person regain or achieve the capacity to assist an attorney in his or her defense.

-Crisis Intervention Teams - A model for community policing that brings together law enforcement, mental health providers, hospital emergency departments and individuals with mental illness and their families to improve responses to people in crisis.
+Crisis intervention teams (CITs) - A model for community policing that brings together law enforcement, mental health providers, hospital emergency departments and individuals with mental illness and their families to improve responses to people in crisis.

-CSTC - Child Study and Treatment Center
+- CSTC Child Study and Treatment Center

-DBT - Dialectical Behavioral Therapy
+- DBT Dialectical Behavioral Therapy

-DCR - Designated Crisis Responder
+- DCR Designated Crisis Responder

-DSM-5 - Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition
+- DSM-5 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition

-Felony conversion - When a defendant's felony charges are dismissed and a civil commitment is pursued.
+Felony Flip - When a defendant's felony charges are dismissed and a civil commitment is pursued.